“The best way to manage a chronic full-body condition is to take a holistic, full-body approach that attacks all aspects of imbalance at once.”

 Through regulating the endocannabinoid system and HPA axis maca can have positive effects on many different systems in the body

 After years of illness the body and sub-conscious mind can often ‘become’ sick.
 It has known nothing but sickness and poor health for so long that it is filled only with dysfunction, stress, negativity, cynicism, toxicity, fear, paranoia, anxiety, sadness and instinctual behaviours of survival.
 Unfortunately the sub-conscious is beyond conscious control so no matter how much you think yourself well it can only bring a certain amount of change.
 People who enter recovery often find themselves being pulled back into the illness via the sub-conscious toxic spiral and find it very hard to escape.
 For me several key tools helped me on my journey to detoxify the sub-conscious and create a new ‘healthy’ me.
 A combination of meditation, qigong and NLP all assisted with re-writing my sub-conscious behaviours and imprinting health and well-being.
 All three act as mediums to engage directly with the sub-conscious and begin to remove and replace all the negativity that is housed there.
 By continually hammering positivity into the sub-conscious and creating a healthy mind I found the body began to heal faster and was less likely to regress once small progress was made.
-Although everyone is different and responds differently to treatments, i feel that if you can find the right practitioner all of the above can assist in building a new you and reprogramming old ‘sick’ behaviours and stress responses with new ‘healthy’ behaviours.
+Although everyone is different and responds differently to treatments, i feel that if you can find the right practitioner and build your own path to better health all of the above can assist in reprogramming old ‘sick’ behaviours and stress responses with new ‘healthy’ behaviours.
+Remember you cannot still be the person that got sick but filled with frustration, anger, fear, and negativity.
+You need to become someone new on all levels.
+Chronic fatigue is a blessing on your life, not a curse, without it you would never have had the opportunity to seek a different direction and create a different world.
+Once your health is back on track you will be infinitely happier than you ever would have been before it.

 You have to rewire the behavioural circuits of the brain to be ‘healthy’ again